luksgrin/ETHTokyo_Project/README.md

 ![header](./media/repo-header.png)

-Play Protect is a tool that empowers artists by giving them the ability of enforce digital rights management for their music, in a decentralized manner, using threshold encryption.
+Play Protect is a tool that empowers artists by giving them the ability of enforcing digital rights management for their music, in a decentralized manner, using threshold encryption.

 *(This project was build during [ETH Tokyo Hackathon](https://ethglobal.com/events/tokyo) from April 14 to April 16, 2023)*